Finding Equivalent Fractions With A Number Line

 9. Use online resources and tools: There are many excellent online resources and tools that can help you practice finding equivalent fractions with a number line.
 These interactive simulations allow you to manipulate fractions and visually observe the resulting equivalent forms in real-time.

 10. Apply to real-world problems: Look for opportunities to apply your knowledge of equivalent fractions to real-world problems.
 This will help you see the practical relevance of this concept and motivate you to learn more.
-For example, you can use equivalent fractions to compare different measurements, adjust recipes, or solve sharing problems.
+As an example, you can use equivalent fractions to compare different measurements, adjust recipes, or solve sharing problems.

 FAQ